tylerds42/kuru-dev-test/README.md

 ## Task 2

-As You may have noticed the console command `php console.php warm 3` is failing because it cannot access the legacy library located in the `lib` directory.
+As you may have noticed the console command `php console.php warm 3` is failing because it cannot access the legacy library located in the `lib` directory.
 Fix this problem.

 ## Task 3